Showing posts with label threat. Show all posts

 The Cozumel Reef System

-The Great Maya Barrier Reef, also known as The Mesoamerican Reef, extends from the Northern Yucatan to Honduras and is actually the second-largest barrier reef system in the entire world.
-The 32-km (20 miles) long reef system in Cozumel is located just off the southern Leeward coast.
-Over the years, the Yucatan Current has carved an extensive labyrinth that is unparalleled by any other reef in the Caribbean.
+The Great Maya Barrier Reef, also known as the Mesoamerican Reef, extends from the Northern Yucatan to Honduras and is actually the second-largest barrier reef system in the world.
+The 32-km (20-mile) long reef system in Cozumel is located just off the southern Leeward coast.
+Over the years, the Yucatan Current has carved an extensive labyrinth unparalleled by any other reef in the Caribbean.

 In 1961, the famous oceanographer Jacques Yves Cousteau came to Cozumel with his crew on the Calypso to film a documentary.
-Since the first airing of that film, Cozumel has consistently been on top of many diving lists as a diver's destination.
+Since the film's first airing, Cozumel has consistently ranked among the top diving destinations on many lists.

-Through a guided tour of Cozumel's rich underwater topography, it is quite normal to see vast coral heads, brilliant sponges, hundreds of tropical fish, rich ecosystems, and steep walls that sink into the abyss.
+On a guided tour of Cozumel's rich underwater topography, it is common to see vast coral heads, brilliant sponges, hundreds of tropical fish, diverse ecosystems, and steep walls that sink into the abyss.
 Tunnels and caves twist through the reef, providing a rich environment for many species.

 Most of the diving sites in Cozumel are located within the Cozumel Reefs National Marine Park, a protected underwater environment covering 29,000 + acres.
 A voluntary $2.00 US donation/fee from divers was implemented to fund the conservation.